What is Vaginitis?

 - Limit the use of feminine deodorant.

-- Limit the use of deodorant tampons or pads.
+- Limit the use of scented tampons or pads.

 - Change out of wet clothing, especially bathing suits, as soon as possible.